paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-051-panama-canal.md

   (B) Members of a reserve component of the armed forces.

-  (C) Members of the Commissioned Reserve Corps of the Public Health Service.
+  (C) Members of the Commissioned Reserve Corps 11 See Change of Name note below. of the Public Health Service.

 (2) The consent of the Congress under paragraph (1) is effective without regard to subsection (b) of [section 908 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section908&num=0&edition=prelim) (relating to approval required for employment of Reserve and retired members by foreign governments).